-There are currently twelve independent members on the Board of Directors, representing the six districts of Prairie Centre Credit Union.
-The functions of the Board include formulation of strategic business plans, setting up goals for evaluating the performance of the CEO, approving corporate mission, vision and values, monitoring corporate performance against strategic business plans, ensuring compliance with laws and regulations, keeping members informed regarding plans, strategies, and performance of the credit union, and other important matters.
+There are currently ten independent members on the Board of Directors, representing the six districts of Prairie Centre Credit Union.
+The functions of the Board include formulation of strategic business plans, evaluating the performance of the CEO, approving the corporate mission, vision and values, monitoring corporate performance against strategic business plans, ensuring compliance with laws and regulations, keeping members informed regarding plans, strategies, and performance of the credit union, and other important matters.